Matty-El/velo-route/README.md

 #### Landing Page

--   VeloRoute logo.
+-   VeloRoute logo that links to the home page.
--   A navigation menu on the top right of the website hero section that allows the user to navigate the website by clicking the links or open a newsletter form by selecting the Newsletter menu item.
+-   A navigation menu on the top right of the website hero section that allows the user to navigate the website by clicking the navigation links.
 The navigation menu collapses to a burger icon on smaller devices.
--   The newsletter form can be populated with mandatory first name, last name, email address and race distance preference to sign up to the Trail Running UK newsletter.
-The newsletter form is integrated with EmailJS and sends a confirmation email to the user to say they are now signed up

-*Note: The final version of the newsletter form will submit data to a back-end database.*
+-   A call to action button prompting users to join us at VeloRoute.
+-   The six most recently added routes are displayed on medium and larger devices and the three most recently added routes are displayed on small devices.

-#### Register Page
+#### Join Us Page

--   This section of contains a slideshow with images of trail running locations around the UK and text highlighting some of the key benefits of trail running as a sport and a quotes section for inspiration.
+-   The Join Us page has a form for the user to provide their details so that the user can be registered.
+-   Upon registration the user's details are stored in the MongoDB database with the password hashed for additional security.

 #### Log In Page

--   Buttons to select trail running locations in the UK and running clubs and sports stores local to the user.
--   The Best Trails in Your Region button populates trail running locations around the UK with a Google maps API integration displaying markers and marker clusters.
-Information about trail running is populated on clicking the button.
--   The Local Running Clubs button geolocates the user via a Google Maps API integration and populates the map with running clubs local to the user.
-Information about the benefits of joining a running club is populated on clicking the button.
--   The Local Sports Stores button geolocates the user via a Google Maps API integration and populates the map with sports stores local to the user.
-Information about the gear required to start trail running is populated on clicking the button.
+-   The log in page provides a form for the user to log in to VeloRoute with the details they provided on registration.
+-   The user is directed to their profile page when they log in.

+#### Profile Page

+-   The profile page displays the logged in user's profile details and the routes they have added which are displayed with the most recently added listed first.
+-   The routes dsplyed can be edited by selecting the edit button or they can be deleted.

 #### Routes Page